oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   substituting service template.
-- property_name: represents the name of a property of the substituted node (defined using a corresponding property definition in the specified Node Type), or a property of a capability, or a property of a relationship created by a requirement of the substituted node.
+- property_name: represents the name of a property of the substituted node (defined using a corresponding property definition in the specified node type), or a property of a capability, or a property of a relationship created by a requirement of the substituted node.
-- capability_name: represents the name of the capability as it appears in the Node Type definition for the substituted node
+- capability_name: represents the name of the capability as it appears in the node type definition for the substituted node
-- requirement_name: represents the name of the requirement as it appears in the Node Type definition for the substituted node
+- requirement_name: represents the name of the requirement as it appears in the node type definition for the substituted node
 - idx: index of the relationship defined from that requirement (0 is the first index); if the index is missing, index 0 is assumed;
   if the keyword ALL is used by as index, the corresponding